marius-team/marius/README.md

 ### Hit an issue? ###

-If you have hit an issue with the system, the scripts, or the results, please let us know and we will investigate and fix the issue if needed.
+If you have hit an issue with the system, the scripts, or the results, please let us know (contact: mohoney2@wisc.edu) and we will investigate and fix the issue if needed.

 ## Detailed Instructions ##